Updated:

 The orientation of the learners to hospice experiences will be critical to achieving the learning outcomes of the EOL course.
 A case manager at our facility will orient them to the institution’s policies and their scope of practice, which will not include activities of daily living.
 He/she will also assign patients and arrange patient visits to allow students to apply classroom EOL knowledge in practice.

 The proposed intervention (EOL course) will address the gap in end-of-life nursing care skills and competency.
 Through the clinical practicum, learners will spend time with individuals facing imminent death and develop their affective and emotional domains.
-In two-hour visits, they will learn to converse and empathize with terminally-ill patients and their families.
+In two-hour visits, they will learn to converse and empathize with terminally ill patients and their families.
 The goal is to develop competencies in therapeutic communication with people from different backgrounds, initiating discussions on spiritual matters, and navigating EOL care decisions to improve physical and psychosocial care in hospice settings.
 Thus, the educational intervention has the potential to address current gaps in EOL nursing skills and communication.

 Students’ attitudes towards dying are also anticipated to improve after the didactic EOL education.
 They will develop less anxiety caring for EOL individuals.
 Another intended outcome is that students will provide patient-centered care.
 They will be able to listen to patients and treat them with dignity and respect.
 Students will also learn to maintain emotional balance while providing compassionate care.
-It is anticipated that the experiences gained at hospice care environments will change their view of death and dying.
+It is anticipated that the experiences gained in hospice care environments will change their view of death and dying.
 They will also demonstrate more self-assuredness and confidence in providing holistic, palliative care.

 The EOL course will be offered in four weeks, two hours weekly.
 The experiential component (spending time with an assigned patient) will take a cumulative period of 10 hours.
 The students’ EOL knowledge and affective skills will be evaluated at the end of the course.